hindutva/hindutva.github.io/main/books/vivekAnanda/volume_4/writings_poems/217_nirvanashaktam.md

 ## NIRVANASHATKAM, OR SIX STANZAS ON NIRVANA

-(Translation of a poem by Shankarâchârya.)
+(Translation of a poem by Shankarāchārya.)

 I am neither the mind, nor the intellect, nor the ego, nor the mind-stuff;